shunichironomura/capsula/docs/cli-reference.md

 ## `capsula pull`

-Download a run from a capsula server and restore it under the local vault.
+Download a run from a capsula server and restore it to the local vault.

-The run directory is restored at `{YYYY-MM-DD}/{HHMMSS}-{name}` (derived from the run's ID and name, like locally created runs).
-Captured files are verified against the server-recorded SHA-256 hashes, and only files with relative paths that stay inside the run directory are restored — absolute paths and paths containing `..` are rejected as errors.
-The `_capsula` metadata files are reconstructed from the server's structured data — best-effort, not byte-identical to the originals — and a `_capsula/pulled.json` marker records the origin server and pull time so pulled runs can be told apart from locally produced ones.
+The run is restored at {YYYY-MM-DD}/{HHMMSS}-{name}, using the same layout as a locally created run.
+Downloaded files are verified against their recorded sizes and SHA-256 hashes.
+Absolute paths and paths containing .. are rejected.

+The _capsula metadata is reconstructed from the server's structured data.
+A _capsula/pulled.json marker records the source server and pull time.

+--force only replaces runs previously created by capsula pull, as identified by _capsula/pulled.json.
+Locally produced runs are never overwritten.
+Pulled runs cannot be uploaded again with capsula push.

 ### Usage